janellybautista/Financial-Statement-Analysis-Agent/README.md

 company_c,2024,01,600000,200000,150000,420000,1000000,350000,220000,180000
 ```

-If `company`, `year`, or `month` are missing from the CSV, the pipeline will try to extract them from the file name.
+The pipeline uses file names to identify company, year, month, period, and source type for PDF, Excel, and CSV files.
+If a CSV already includes these columns, the file values are used; otherwise, missing metadata is filled from the file name.

 ---